-We serve simple food, done well made from the best local ingredients.
+We serve simple food, done well and made from the best local ingredients.
 We are extraordinarily lucky to live in a region rich with amazing agricultural land and small farmers that are committed to providing world class meats, produce, and dairy.
 We use only grass fed beef sourced directly from Maryland small family farms.

 Grass Fed Beef